 For example, if you create an expression for the

-Style.BackgroundColor property, the value must evaluate to a System.Drawing.Color object.
+Style.BackgroundColor property, the value must be evaluated to a System.Drawing.Color object.